PlatONnetwork/2023-Web3-Global-Startup-Competition/README.md

 ##### **1st Place Award  * 1**

 - 15,000 USDC
+- A 10-min speaking slot at the sub-stage of the 2023 Hong Kong Web3 Festival
+- 6 tickets to the 2023 Hong Kong Web3 Festival
 - A $10,000 Alibaba Cloud voucher (valid for one year)
 - Travel subsidy (3,000 USDC,Exclude Team Hong Kong)